Wound Management: A Practical Guide

 Session Four: Edge of the wound and the surrounding skin

 - What does the edge of the wound tell you about the wound?

-- Does the condition of the surrounding skin impact on wound healing?
+- How does the condition of surrounding skin impact on wound healing?

 1:00pm - Lunch Break and Networking